semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ## Two Examples

-Please note that both examples are using *caching*.
+Please note that both presented examples are using *caching*.

-The main advantage of the `cache` utility is that it uses servers that are provided by RenderedText and are in the same network as Virtual Machines, which makes the saving and restoring operations pretty fast.
+The main advantage of the `cache` utility is that it uses servers that are provided by RenderedText and are on the same network as the Virtual Machines, which makes both saving and restoring files pretty fast.

-The main disadvantage of the `cache` utility is that it has a limited disk space, which means that the cache server might end up delete some of the stored information when there is not enough disk space.
+The main disadvantage of the `cache` utility is that it has a limited disk space, which means that the cache server might delete some of the stored information when there is not enough disk space.
 This might invalidate some of the data stored in the cache server.

 ### Using SEMAPHORE\_WORKFLOW\_ID

-There is a Docker image that is created in a pipeline that is defined in `.semaphore/semaphore.yml` and stored in the cache.
+There is a Docker image that is created in a pipeline that is defined in `.semaphore/semaphore.yml` and stored in the cache server.
 You want to be able to access that Docker image from all the blocks of `.semaphore/semaphore.yml` as well as the two pipelines that are auto promoted and are defined in `.semaphore/p1.yml` and `.semaphore/p2.yml`. `.semaphore/semaphore.yml` auto